 Each summer, the Chicago Coalition for the Homeless awards $2,000 renewable college scholarships to graduating seniors who experienced homelessness while in high school.

 In 2013, six finalists were chosen from 38 applicants.
-Our 15 new and returning scholarship recipients were honored June 27, in a ceremony hosted by Loyola University Law School.
+Our 15 new and returning scholarship recipients were honored in a ceremony hosted by Loyola University Law School.
+This year’s scholarship event is tentatively scheduled for Thursday, June 26, 2014.

 To showcase the promise and tenacity of aspiring college students who lived with homelessness while in high school, the CCH Law Project created the scholarship program in 2004.
 The program was the next step for a legal aid program that focuses its casework on helping homeless children and youth access public school.
 Patricia Rivera, then the director of the Chicago Public Schools’ Homeless Education Program, collaborated with CCH in creating the scholarship, and was the first of the private donors to fund the scholarships.